nikolskiy/fsm_gen/README.md

-# Project description
+# Description

 C-code FSM generator from YAML specifications

-# Initial requirements for the project
+# Requirements

 You should have Python dependency manager called [Poetry](https://python-poetry.org/docs/) installed on your system.

 # Install

-From the root of the project run:
+Clone the project and from the root of the project run:

 ```bash
 poetry install